fossasia/eventyay-tickets/doc/administrator/installation.rst

 Installation
 ============

-This guide will help you to install pretalx on a Linux distribution, as long as the prerequisites are present.
+This guide will help you to install pretalx on Linux, as long as the prerequisites are present.

-We also provide an `Ansible role`_ that follows this guide, in case you already have an Ansible-based setup.
+We also provide an `Ansible role`_ that follows this guide.
 If you prefer a docker setup, please use our `docker-compose setup`_.
+(Please note that the pretalx community provides the docker setup.
+It is not supported by the pretalx team.)

 Step 0: Prerequisites
 ---------------------

-Please set up the following systems beforehand, we'll not explain them here (but see these links for external installation guides):
+Please set up the following systems beforehand.
+We will not explain their use and configuration here (but have a look at the linked pages).

 * **Python 3.6 or 3.7** and a ``pip`` to match.
 You can use ``python -V`` and ``pip3 -V`` to check.
 * An SMTP server to send out mails
 * An HTTP reverse proxy, e.g. `nginx`_ or Apache to allow HTTPS connections
-* A `MySQL`_ (5.6 or higher) or `PostgreSQL`_ (9.4 or higher) database server (you can use SQLite, but we strongly recommend not to run SQLite in production)
+* A `MySQL`_ (5.6 or higher) or `PostgreSQL`_ (9.4 or higher) database server.
+You can use SQLite, but we strongly recommend not to run SQLite in production.
 * A `redis`_ server

-We also recommend that you use a firewall, although this is not a pretalx-specific recommendation.
+We assume that you also have the usual security measures in place, such as a firewall.
 If you're new to Linux and firewalls, we recommend that you start with `ufw`_.

 .. note:: Please do not run pretalx without HTTPS encryption.
 You'll handle user data and thanks
           to `Let's Encrypt`_, SSL certificates are free these days.
 We also *do not* provide